 This course introduces the principal genres of literature.
 Emphasis is placed on literary terminology, devices, structure, and interpretation.
 Upon completion, students should be able to analyze and respond to literature.(1997 SU) This course has been approved to satisfy the following requirement(s):

-Humanities/Fine Arts Gen. Ed. course for A.A., A.A.
-Teacher Preparation, and A.S.
+- Humanities/Fine Arts Gen. Ed. course for A.A., A.A.
+Teacher Preparation, and A.S. - Humanities/Fine Arts Gen. Ed. course for A.A.S. and A.G.E.